ranathungaWK/beginnerProjects/README.md

 # beginnerProjects
-the calculator project which i have done is mainly focus on practicing OOP in python environment
+01. The calculator project which i have done is mainly focus on practicing OOP in python environment